Healthy breakfast: Quick, flexible options

 - Eat less fat and cholesterol.

 Children who regularly eat a healthy breakfast are more likely to:

 - Be at a healthy body weight

 - Have better concentration and be more alert

 The basics of a healthy breakfast

 - Low-fat dairy.
-Examples include milk, plain or lower sugar yogurts, and low-fat cheeses, such as cottage and natural cheeses.
+Examples include milk, plain or lower sugar yogurts, and low-fat cheeses, such as cottage cheese and natural cheeses.

 - Fruits and vegetables.
 Examples include fresh or frozen fruits and vegetables, 100 percent juice drinks without added sugar, and fruit and vegetable smoothies.
-Choose low-sodium versions of beverages, though.

 Together, these food groups provide complex carbohydrates, fiber, protein and a small amount of fat — a combination that packs health benefits and helps you feel full for hours.

 Find options from these core groups that suit your tastes and preferences.
 And try to choose food from at least three of these four food groups to round out a healthy breakfast.